Aero-ComSci/final-project-aaac/README.md

 Aedan and Hans propsal postponded definetly to 06-05-2025

-Aedan and Hans propsal postponded indefintiely Random_XD is Arnesh theshattercommander tis Calvin idk Adrian
+Aedan and Hans propsal postponded indefintiely RandomXD is Arnesh theshattercommander is Calvin
+Tanjer is Adrian
 Hans took my "" is Aedan